djh1997/proj324/docs/index.md

 4. The polarized light passes through the transparent pixel electrode.
 5. Because the light is polarized in the horizontal plane, it passes through the front horizontal polariser.

-This is the effect that will be used reduce the amount of light reaching the users eyes.
+This is the effect that will be used to reduce the amount of light reaching the users eyes.

 ### Wiring